 Les mer

-A look at the colourful Samurai that served as the personal guard of the great Japanese warlords.
+A detailed, illustrated examination of the colourful Samurai that served as the personal guard of the great Japanese warlords.

 Produktdetaljer